Luchador/GUD/tools/geditor/docs/TEXT_EDITOR.md

 independent of the level geometry undo history and do not require a second File > Save.
 Use **Tools > Create ROM** to include saved text in a playable ROM.

+For per-level menu/watch briefings and up to six objectives, use **Settings > Level Settings > Briefing**.
+See [BRIEFING.md](BRIEFING.md) for existing-string references, custom text and objective conditions.

 ## Text and IDs

 - Enter inserts a game newline.
 Visual wrapping in the editor does not insert